Concordium/concordium-scan/frontend/README.md

 - **[TypeScript](https://www.typescriptlang.org/)**
   A typed programming language, which compiles to JavaScript.
 This acts as an accelerator during development, and prevents most type errors at write-time and compile-time.
 [More on this in a later section](#typescript).

-Note: The old backend (`backend` folder), which had performance issues, is being replaced by a more optimized new backend (`backend-rust` folder).
+Note: The old backend (`backend` folder), which had performance issues, is being replaced by a better performing backend (`backend-rust` folder).
 During the migration, the front-end relies on both backends, as not all queries have been transitioned yet.
 To ensure a smooth migration, the API interface remains backward-compatible and non-breaking.

 ## Setup